ledongthuc/ledongthuc.github.io/content/posts/huffman_coding_algorithm.md

 | d (8 bits) | 2 times (16 bits) | 110 (3 bit x 2 = 6 bits) |
 | e (8 bits) | 1 times (8 bits) | 111 (3 bit x 1 = 3 bits) |

 The codes in the huffman coding algorithm is prifix code.
 It means no any code is a prefix of another code.
 It avoid to confusing between encode/decode symbols and series of codes.
+You can check the table of "original codes' sizes and mapping sizes", no mapping codes is a prefix of other codes.

 ## Basic steps to compress data with the Huffman coding algorithm

-1. Analyse symbols and their weight (number of occurs) from original document.
+1. Analyse symbols and their weight (number of occurs) from an original document.
-2. Build a binary tree, middle nodes contain temporary code, leaves contain symbols and their mapping codes.
+2. Build a binary tree.
+Middle nodes contain temporary code, leaves contain mapping between symbols and their mapping codes.
 Keeps highest weight symbol on one side of the binary tree, lower weight symbol try to add to another side of the binary tree.
 3. Collect leaves and their code.
 Replace symbols with codes.

 ## Example